 So you created a video for YouTube, Instagram, Facebook or wherever, and you want to use a song in it.
 Not so fast!
 You’ll first need to know if that song is copyrighted.
-If not, you risk getting a copyright strike and have your video or entire channel deleted.
+If not, you risk getting a copyright strike and having your video or entire channel deleted.

 But how to know if a song is copyrighted?